HISPlayer/UnrealWindows-SDK/introduction.md

 Only official Unreal versions from Epic Games Store are supported.
 Custom source code version is not supported.

+If you need other Unreal version support, please contact us at contact@hisplayer.com.
 ### Supported Stream Protocols:
   * HLS (Live & VOD)
   * DASH (VOD)